mindsdb/mindsdb/mindsdb/integrations/handlers/ms_teams_handler/README.md

 ### Step 2: Create an [Agent](https://docs.mindsdb.com/agents/agent)

-An agent is created by combining a Model (conversational) with Skills.
+An agent is created by combining a [Model](https://docs.mindsdb.com/model-types) (conversational) with optional Skills.

+Here, we will create an agent without any skills, however, it is possilbe to create agents with skills such as the ability to answer questions from a knowledge base.

 #### Step 2.1: Create a Conversational Model
 Create a conversational model using either the `LangChain` or `LlamaIndex` integrations.
 Given below is an example of a conversational model created using the `LlamaIndex` integration: